Ericsson/dataplanebook/src/threading/threading.rst

 ``rte_eal_init()`` call), the calling thread is repurposed as an :term:`EAL thread`, and designated the :term:`main lcore`.

-The EAL default is to assign the lowested-numbered lcore the main lcore role.
+The EAL default is to assign the lowest-numbered lcore the main lcore role.
 The default may be overridden with the ``--main-lcore`` :term:`EAL parameter <EAL parameters>`.